neg-dev/alpr-journal/README.md

 Write DATE,CAM_NUMBER,DETECTED_LP,PATH_TO_IMAGE in CSV file in same folder.

-# Rus python script as service
+# Run python script as service
 To run python script as service on Ubuntu 18

 Create .service file in folder /lib/systemd/system/